ichiyouda/Phonebook/README.md

 # Phonebook

-My first fullstack app.
+My first fullstack app from some exercises of the [class](https://fullstackopen.com/en/part3).

-I used React, Node.js and MongoDB to build it.
+Using React, Node.js and MongoDB to build it.
+Having fun wit JS.